How to Save Money on Internet Access in 2023

-Net Zero and Juno also have low-cost paid dial up services start for around $10 per month.
+Net Zero and Juno also have low-cost paid dial-up services that start at around $10 per month.

 Some cities are starting to roll out free Wi-Fi to their residents.
 Check your city’s website to see if you’re one of the lucky ones.
-For example, in Santa Monica, CA, the city offers free Wi-Fi in many parks.
+For example, the city of Santa Monica offers free Wi-Fi in many parks.

 You can cut the cable TV portion of your service while still retaining cable Internet.
 If you live in an area with TV broadcast stations within 30 miles, and you have a modern flat TV, you should be able to get most of the network channels for free using an antenna.
 Check out DisableMyCable.com for more info on this!

 And yes, it’s true that “bundling saves money”, but not if you don’t use all of the bundled services.
 It’s also true that the cable companies are raising the cost of Internet-only service, so be sure to compare.
 It might make sense to bundle the first year, then drop TV and phone after.